Sammidysam/RandomGameChooser/README.md

 http://www.mediafire.com/?siqcq51vgupdlo5

-Currently the games in epic.txt and indie.txt are the games that I own.
+Currently the games in the text files epic.txt and indie.txt in the .zip download are the games that I own.
 You should configure it with your games, though!